This post may contain affiliate links.

 1969 Ford GT40

 The 1969 Ford GT 40 is a legend among classic American cars.
-It became the first American car to win the prestigious 24 Hours of Le Mans race four times in a row from 1966-1969, cementing its place in automotive history.
-It was powered by a 7.0-litre v8 engine producing 485 horsepower and could accelerate from 0-60mph in 4.0 seconds with a top speed of 200mph based on data from Roarington.
+It became the first American car to win the prestigious 24 Hours of Le Mans race four times in a row from 1966 to 1969, cementing its place in automotive history.
+It was powered by a 7.0-litre V8 engine producing 485 horsepower and could accelerate from 0-60mph in 4.0 seconds, with a top speed of 200mph, according to Roarington.

 Only 105 units were produced, making it extremely rare and valuable among collectors.
-In recent years, it has also gained recognition for its appearance in films like Ford v Ferrari and being featured on the cover of Gran Turismo Sport’s video game.
+In recent years, it has also gained recognition for its appearance in films like Ford v Ferrari and for being featured on the cover of Gran Turismo Sport.

-The 1970 Barracuda represented the third generation of this iconic model, emerging during the pony car era—characterized by affordable and compact sports cars.
+The 1970 Barracuda represented the third generation of this iconic model, emerging during the pony car era, characterized by affordable, compact sports cars.
 Available in both coupe and convertible variants, the Barracuda has become a highly coveted classic, celebrated for its sleek design and powerful performance.

-It offered a range of engine options, with the standout being the Hemi V8, capable of generating up to 425 horsepower.
+It offered a range of engine options, with the standout being the Hemi V8, capable of 425 horsepower.
 Its unique styling, highlighted by a distinctive front grille and shaker hood scoop, set it apart from other muscle cars of its time.

 1967 Shelby GT500